Welcome to Year 3

 - Royal blue book bag with school logo

-These are the ten Words of the Week for this week.
-Please practise them at home ready for the spelling test on Monday morning.
+Please practise them at home with your child ready for the spelling test on Monday morning.

 - Can you read the word?